Week on Wall Street

 - Strong interest in exploring finance careers outside of Utah

 - Excellent interpersonal skills

-Students return from the trip with enhanced self-confidence in their ability to successfully compete for nationally competitive jobs in finance.
-Other benefits to you include
+- Enhanced self-confidence in their ability to successfully compete for nationally competitive jobs in finance

 - Learning more about career opportunities in finance